Updated: Which 2020 Theatre Awards Are On? The Full List!

 PULITZER PRIZE FOR DRAMA: The 2020 Pulitzer Prize announcement has been postponed by two weeks due to the ongoing health crisis.
 The Prizes in Journalism, Books, Drama and Music now will be announced on Monday, May 4, 2020 at 3 p.m., via livestream.

-OFF BROADWAY ALLIANCE AWARDS: Nominations will be announced on Tuesday, April 28, winners on Tuesday, May 19, 2019 via Facebook Live.
+OFF BROADWAY ALLIANCE AWARDS: 2020 nominees- the full list!
+Winners will be announced on Tuesday, May 19, 2019 via Facebook Live.
 An official reception will be held this Fall (Date TBD).

 DRAMA DESK AWARDS: 2020 nominees- the full list!
 The 65th Annual Drama Desk Awards will be announced during a special presentation of Spectrum News NY1's On Stage on Sunday, May 31, at 7:30 PM.
 The awards special also will stream on NY1.com, and DramaDeskAwards.com.
 Additional details will be announced over the coming weeks.